 International Women’s Day, celebrated on March 8th around the world, seeks to celebrate the social, economic, cultural and political achievements of women.
 It also acts as a catalyst for change when it comes to gender equality.
-The theme of this year’s International Women’s Day is “Each for Equal”.
+The theme of this year’s International Women’s Day is “Choose to Challenge”.
 While the general equality for women is making slow, steady progress, we remain a long way from financial equality.

 For a variety of reasons, women have generally not been as successful as their male counterparts in terms of earnings and even in our general attitude to money.
 Whilst the general principles of personal financial planning are universal and apply to both genders, women face unique challenges that translate to distinct concerns regarding their earning potential, roles and responsibilities.

 Wealth accumulation for women is often slowed due to career breaks and the lack of flexible work options; the care of dependents, children and aged parents, usually falls on women.
 These issues often steer women into roles that do not advance their careers.

 Whatever your age, or stage and whether you are single, married, divorced, or widowed, here are some proactive steps to take for greater financial equality: